studioml/studio/docs/installation.rst

 Installation Packaging
 ----------------------

-pip install studioml from the master pypi repositry:
+pip install ``studioml`` from the master pypi repositry:

 ::

     pip install studioml

-or, install the source and development environment for StudioML from the git project directory:
+or, install the source and development environment for Studio from the git project directory:

 ::